Thursday, November 22, 2007

 If you're starting with a frozen turkey, purchase it at least 2 to 3 days before you intend to cook it so that it has time to defrost in the refrigerator.

 The night before you intend to cook it, wash the turkey thoroughly inside and out and let drain on a colander.
-Measure out 1 tsp of salt per pound of turkey.
-Thoroughly massage the salt all over the outside and inside of the turkey, making sure to concentrate on the breast where most of the meat is.
-Place the turkey breast-side down in a shallow bowl or pan and cover with plastic wrap.
+Measure out 1 tblsp of salt per 5 pounds of turkey.
+Thoroughly massage the salt all over the outside and inside of the turkey, making sure to concentrate on the breast where most of the meat is located.

 About 4 hours before you intend to serve the turkey, take it out of the fridge, drain, and brush off any excess salt.
 Turn your oven to 425 degrees to pre-heat.
 Then cut 1 stick of butter into slices and place the slices underneath the skin, adding more on the breast and between the thighs, as well as rubbing it all over the outside of the turkey.

-That's it!
 Take it out and let it rest at room temperature for at least 15 minutes to redistribute the juices before carving.

-I made chicken noodle soup while the turkey was cooking.
+I made Chicken Noodle Soup while the turkey was cooking.
 Lil' sis made stuffing and peeled the potatoes, my brother mashed them.
 Her best friend brought green bean casserole and an awesome spinach, cranberry, walnut, mushroom, parmesan, Baco Bits salad.
 My brother steamed some squash, asparagus, and eggplant.
 My oldest uncle's wife sent over her fabulous egg rolls.
 My youngest aunt brought over a roast duck.
 I made gravy from the turkey drippings.
 So with all the side dishes done, we dug in.

 Thanksgiving 4

-With the oven freed up, I baked a chicken pot pie, lemon chicken and potatoes, and biscuits.
-My youngest aunt's husband liked the baked chicken so much, he even asked for the recipe. :) And my youngest aunt thought my chanh muoi (Vietnamese salty pickled lemons) looked so pretty that she asked for a jar.
+With the oven freed up, I baked a Chicken Pot Pie, Lemon Chicken and Potatoes, and Biscuits.
+My youngest aunt's husband liked the baked chicken so much, he even asked for the recipe. :) And my youngest aunt thought my Chanh Muoi (Vietnamese Salty Pickled Lemons) looked so pretty that she asked for a jar.
+Anyway, here's my plate with a little of everything.

 Thanksgiving 5